agarwalpoonam01/agrawalpoonam.github.io/_posts/2023-11-19-Elasticsearch.md

 author: Poonam Agarwal
 ---
 ### What?
+	 - ElasticSearch is a search engine (lucene based )
+	 - Which stores JSON data (using the inverse index data structure)
+	 - Processes it
-	 ElasticSearch is a lucene based search engine which stores JSON data using the inverse index data structure, processes it and that supports full text based search using REST APIs
+	 - Supports full text based search using REST APIs

 ### Why?